slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Your father is your first mentor.'*

 <!--
-In treating everything like a major risk, we prevent kids from learning how to judge the truly dangerous, from the simply unfamiliar.

 I don't have the time to explain the logic behind my wisdom.
 I can only show you the door as my conclusions are avenues you obviously haven't explored.
 It's up to you whether you want to take the blue pill or the red pill. -- crimsonalucard
 -->